ahawkins/raa-screencast/steps.md

     begin by building up what this appplication is all about: sending invoices.
 So I think it's safe to rename the test to soemthing like "sends an invoice."
 We can work backward from there.
+  * Now that we've decided what the test should be let's look at what's required to make it pass.
+An invoice requires an amount, someone who should pay it, who it's from, and what it's for.
+    Naturally the invoice should be delivered via email.
+Note there is nothing about databases or anything else in that description.
+It's simply enough to get off the ground.
+We already know that the general application structure.
+There is a delivery mechanism, forms, and use cases.
+None of these objects exist yet.
+So with that in mind, let's start by writing tests that will flesh out the objects required to make the tests pass.